GitJit-max/learning-linux/chapter/01-intro.md

 # Chapter 1 - Introduction

 Do you hear from other people why you aren't using linux?
 You've been thinking about trying linux, but don't know where to start or how?
-Let this online help be your first step in learning linux.
+Let this book be your first step in learning linux.
 Knowing about the past helps understand how things are today.
-So let's start with a fair bit of history, along some views and opinions of a few select persona.
+Let's start with the history of linux and the views and opinions of a few selected individuals.

 <a id="branching"></a>